10 Tips to Overcome Perfectionism

 4. Lighten Up

-Don’t take life too seriously!
-Worry, stress, fear, and other low vibe emotions weigh you down.
-Lighten up to raise your vibration.
-One of the best ways to lighten up quickly is with laughter.
-Make it your mission to laugh and enjoy life more.
-Life is challenging and always will be, otherwise, there would be no growth and that would be just plain boring.
+Worry, stress, and fear weigh you down and lead to low vibrations.
+Instead, aim to laugh and enjoy life more.
+Laughter is one of the best ways to lighten up quickly.
+Life is challenging and always will be, otherwise, there would be no growth and that would be boring.
 Let’s get some giggles, chuckles and ab-aching laughs where peeing yourself is a possibility.
+Laughter is contagious, and when you allow yourself to experience it fully, it can help you feel more connected, present, and positive.
 “I wish I didn’t laugh so much,” said no one ever!
-Life is beautiful.
 Take a more playful perspective and don’t take things so seriously.
-Although it sounds counterproductive, doing things that aren’t on your to-do list can actually boost productivity.
-So how can you enjoy and bring more laughter into this moment?
-Things that raise your vibration connect you to the present, the place where you can co-create your dream life.

 5. Slow Down